-In October 2006, we formed a wholly-owned taxable REIT subsidiary, Belmont Insurance Company, or Belmont, to act as a captive insurance company and be one of the elements of our overall insurance program.
+In October 2006, SL Green formed a wholly-owned taxable REIT subsidiary, Belmont Insurance Company, or Belmont, to act as a captive insurance company and be one of the elements of our overall insurance program.
+Belmont is a subsidiary of ours.
 Belmont was formed in an effort to, among other reasons, stabilize to some extent the fluctuations of insurance market conditions.
 Belmont is licensed in New York to write Terrorism, NBCR (nuclear, biological, chemical, and radiological), General Liability, Environmental Liability and D&O coverage.
 Belmont has purchased reinsurance to reinsure the retained insurance risks not covered by other insurance.